 Many successful real estate investors and business owners utilize Skip Tracing services to conveniently find phone numbers, email addresses, and more.

 Skip Tracing helps real estate investors locate a person’s contact details using their name and property address.

 REsimpli has a built-in Skip Tracing platform that you can use to easily find out the property owner’s contact information.

 Pro Tip: when sending Direct Mail, you want to make sure you send the postcard or letter to their mailing address and not the property’s address, which can be different.

-Virtual Driving for Dollars is essentially the same as driving around a neighborhood looking for distressed properties but instead of actually driving, you are browsing around the neighborhood using Google and using Street View images of a property to assess the condition of a property.
+Virtual Driving for Dollars is similar to physically driving around a neighborhood to find distressed properties.
+However, instead of driving, you use Google and Street View images to assess the property’s condition by virtually exploring the neighborhood.

-REsimpli has built-in Driving for Dollars features that cover the entire process, all in one place — the driving for dollars app.
-The great thing about REsimpli Driving for Dollar app is that it’s fully integrated with List Stacking within REsimpli.
+REsimpli has built-in Driving for Dollars features that cover the entire process, all in one place — the Driving for Dollars app.
+The great thing about the REsimpli app is that it’s fully integrated with List Stacking.